Atrocities by Islamist armed groups in Burkina Faso’s northern Sahel Region has left scores dead and created widespread fear and displacement.

 Witnesses said the Islamists had abducted and intimidated local leaders, pillaged livestock, and commandeered ambulances.

-They also said the Islamists had forbade villagers from celebrating marriages and baptisms and, at times, women from socialising or selling in markets.Share this post on social media:
+They also said the Islamists had forbade villagers from celebrating marriages and baptisms and, at times, women from socialising or selling in markets.Share this post or leave a Facebook comment: